Tulon/WineBar/README.md

 It should work on regular x86_64 Linux systems as well.
 Support for generic non-Apple arm64 systems is currently missing, though it shouldn't be hard to add - PRs are welcome!

-This project is mainly written in Dart / Flutter, with some C++ code that runs on the Windows side.
+This project is mainly written in Dart / Flutter, with some C and C++ code for auxilliary tools.

 The project was inspired by another project written in Flutter / Dart called [Wine Prefix Manager](https://github.com/CrownParkComputing/wine_prefix_manager), though it doesn't share any code with it.